 Chaim Book — Partner at Moskowitz & Book: “If you report something that you in good faith believe is a violation of the law, and you are incorrect, and then you are punished for it, that would be retaliation under the law.
 For example, you believe in good faith that you did not receive a promotion because you are pregnant and you complain about it and you were wrong because the company actually used objective criteria to decide on promotions, the company cannot retaliate against you for making that complaint.

 Put everything in writing.
 Immediately after you have a conversation, write it up.
 This is not necessarily to be sent to anyone, but it is equally important to have a contemporaneous written record of conversations that occurred.”

 Simone: A big thank you to our network of employment attorneys for providing this insight.
 Employees should be empowered to use their skills, creativity and vision at work, and if something goes wrong, follow avenues to a true resolution, without fear of retaliation.
-At Simone we’re committed to helping people reclaim their agency at work — sign up for our weekly newsletter that includes tips, encouragement and stories about the kick*ss work people are doing around the world.
+Sign up for our weekly newsletter that includes tips, encouragement and stories about the kick*ss work people are doing around the world.